honey-lee/honey-lee/README.md

 - 🌱 I’m currently learning Programming using Python, Java, Web Development using django framework, Vue.js, Algorithm and Data Processing
 - 💞️ I’m looking to collaborate on a web development project
 - 🖊 I speak Korean, English, German and Japanese
-- 🗺 I'm currently in Seoul, korea
+- 🗺 I'm currently in Seoul, Korea
 - 📫 How to reach me : honeylee999@icloud.com

 <!---